 Students must choose at least four additional upper-level courses.

 At least two courses must be chosen from each of two elective categories: Social Sciences and Public Policy, and Natural Sciences and Engineering.
 The complete list of course options can be found on the ESPP website.

 During each semester there will be several evening discussion sessions that are intended specifically to engage ESPP secondary field students in discussion with Harvard faculty.
 Some will require preparatory readings and others will require prior attendance at a public lecture on campus.
 Students will be required to attend at least one session for each semester once they have been accepted into the program.

-Students must declare their engagement in this secondary field no later than study card day of their sixth term, and are required to complete an application form.
+Students must declare their engagement in this secondary field no later than course enrollment deadline of their sixth term and are required to complete an application form.